How to Use a Roaster Oven Like a Slow Cooker

 A roaster oven cooks at 170° and 280° F which is considered a low temperature in order to cook food more slowly.
-In general, the lower the temperature that is set on a roaster oven, the longer it will take for the food to cook.
+Generally, the lower the temperature set on a roaster oven, the longer it will take for the food to cook.

 Can you leave a roaster unattended?